sirJeo/react-bundle-router/README.md

 ##Motivation

-When you create React project and use Webpack as module bundler, you can face with an issue.
-Different project routes pack to the same file.
+When you create React project and use Webpack as module bundler, you can face with an issue that different project routes pack to the same file.
 Using webpack bundle-loader doesn't solve this issue.

 ##What is this?

 Module extend React Route and create abbility to load bundles only when route should be rendered.

+## Module install

+`npm -i react-bundle-router`\
+`yarn add react-bundle-router`

 ##How to use